 - The Zing Zing Design is a cantilevered villa, arising from the forest toward the ocean.
 Featuring two bedrooms and two baths, this floor plan is ideal for small families, groups or couples who enjoy more spacious living.

-The Clifftop Bungalows, much like the Clifftop Villas, offer the most remarkable panoramas of the Caribbean Sea.
-Bungalows on the West side of the slope have sight of Morne Espagnol, and some may catch a glimpse of Morne Diablotin.
+The Clifftop Villas, much like the Clifftop Villa Estates, offer the most remarkable panoramas of the Caribbean Sea.
+Villas on the West side of the slope have sight of Morne Espagnol, and some may catch a glimpse of Morne Diablotin.
 Those on the East side have panoptic views of Prince Rupert Bay, Cabrits National Park, Portsmouth, Morne Aux Diables, and the French islands of Les Saintes and Guadeloupe.
-Suspended 250 feet above sea level, the Clifftop Bungalows feature the greatest scope of Dominica with direct access to amenities via the funicular.
+Suspended 250 feet above sea level, the Clifftop Villas feature the greatest scope of Dominica with direct access to amenities via the funicular.

-The Clifftop Bungalows differ from the Clifftop Villa in their Ti-Fey design.
+The Clifftop Villas differ from the Clifftop Villa Estates in their Ti-Fey design.
 Ideal for two guests, the Ti-Fey floor plan is 1,268 total square feet.
 Two-story, fashionable treehouses with gourmet kitchens and every modern amenity, these bungalows offer a peaceful place for quiet contemplation and total relaxation.